bentonam/build-your-first-couchbase-application/exercises/exercise7/exercise7-instructions.md

 **3\.** Open the homepage ([/exercise7/index.cfm](/exercise7/index.cfm)) and see if your Recent Products is displaying results.

-For your reference the data from the `getSaleProducts` method is used in the following views:
+For your reference the data from the `getRecentProducts` method is used in the following views:

 - exercise7/view/includes/home.recent.cfm
 - exercise7/view/includes/template.product.cfm